bentoml/BentoML/docs/source/concepts/bento.rst

 Dockerfile Template (Beta)
 """"""""""""""""""""""""""

-The :code:`dockerfile_template` field gives user the full control over how the :code:`Dockerfile` was generated in a Bento.
-Users can extend the template used for generating Dockerfile in a Bento, to suits their needs.
+The :code:`dockerfile_template` field gives the user full control over how the :code:`Dockerfile` is generated for a Bento by extending the template used by BentoML.

 First, create a :code:`Dockerfile.template` file next to your :code:`bentofile.yaml` build file.
 This file should follow the